ePages-de/epages-docs/README.md

 #### Additional commands

-The optional `<TAG>` can be latest (default if not defined), develop, master or stable [or user-defined if build locally].
+The optional Docker image `<TAG>` can be latest (default if not defined), develop, master or stable [or user-defined if build locally].
 It represents the upstream branch in its current state.

 ~~~ bash
 # Pull image from registry